percevalw/pret/docs/tutorials/interacting-with-the-server.md

 In the last [Sharing state]("./sharing-state.md") tutorial, we saw how to create a shared state between components with `state = proxy(...)`.
 This shared state is stored in the browser's memory, and is not accessible from the server.
 This means that once you have executed your app, the `state` variable in your notebook will not be updated when the state in the browser is updated.

-Pret offers a simple way to synchronize the state between the client and the server, by using the `remote_sync` option in the `proxy` function.
+Pret offers a simple way to synchronize the state between the client and the server, by using the `sync` option in the `proxy` function.
 This option will keep both server and client states in sync whenever one of them is updated.
+Under the hood, the state is stored as a CRDT (Conflict-free Replicated Data Type), and only the changes are sent to the other side.

 ```python { .render-with-pret }
 from pret.ui.joy import Button